ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

    simulation outputs.

-By listening for these events, individual components can perform actions, including manipulating the.
+By listening for these events, individual components can perform actions, including manipulating the :ref:`state table <population_concept>`.
 This sequence of events is repeated until the simulation clock passes the simulation end time.

 .. note::